-Anti-inflammatory treatments and remedies help to reduce feelings of overwhelm
+Anti-inflammatory treatments and remedies can help to reduce feelings of overwhelm

 In patients struggling with feeling overwhelmed, inflammation in the brain stem has been detected by electrodermal scanning techniques.
 As these people undergo treatment and take remedies for reducing inflammation specifically in the brain stem, they report being able to withstand light, sounds, and social interactions with less feelings of overwhelm.
 Here are five treatments and remedies for reducing underlying brain stem inflammation which can lead to feelings of overwhelm.

 Frequency Specific Microcurrent uses very low power electrical currents to reduce inflammation and toxicity1.
 Patients report significant relief in feeling overwhelmed by sensory input when anti-inflammatory and antitoxin frequencies are combined with frequencies for the clearing the brain stem, mouth, sinuses, and capillaries in the blood brain barrier.
 In addition to frequencies, cold laser delivered remedies can also help to reduce feeling overwhelmed.